9255291264/DeSHA256/README.md

 * approx. 21 seconds to find a 4-character long password.

 # DeSHA256 on GPU/Cloud
-DeSHA256 can be setup to run on GPU and/or clouds to achieve a much better performance.
+DeSHA256 can be setup to run on GPU and/or clouds to achieve a even better performance.